infor-design/enterprise/components/fileupload-advanced/fileupload-advanced.md

 ---
 title: File Upload Advanced
-description: This page describes File Upload Advanced.
+description: This page describes File Upload Advanced.i
+demo:
+  pages:
+  - name: Advanced File Upload Example
+    slug: example-index
+  - name: Default File Upload Example
+    slug: example-index
 ---

-## Configuration Options

-1. Advanced File Upload Example [View Example]( ../components/fileupload-advanced/example-index)
-2. Default File Upload Example [View Example]( ../components/fileupload/example-index)

-## Code Example

-### File Upload Advanced

-The advanced file upload control just needs a div in which to draw its contents.
+The advanced file upload control just needs a `<div>` with the class `fileupload-advanced` in which to draw its contents.

 ```html
 <div class="fileupload-advanced">
 </div>
 ```

-## Implementation Tips

--   This is done by using an html5 drag drop feature.
-So is only supported well on IE11 +
+This is done by using an HTML5 drag and drop feature, so is only supported well on modern browsers, including Internet Explorer 11 or later.

-## Accessibility

--  TODO

 ## Keyboard Shortcuts